William Tecumseh Sherman: March to the Sea

 During September and October, Sherman and Hood played a cat-and-mouse game in northern Georgia and Alabama, as Hood threatened Sherman's communications to the north.
 Eventually, Sherman won approval from his superiors for a plan to cut loose from his communications and march south, having advised Grant that he could "make Georgia howl".
 In response, Hood moved north into Tennessee.
 Sherman at first trivialized the corresponding threat, reportedly saying that he would "give [Hood] his rations" to go in that direction, as "my business is down south".
-Sherman left forces under Maj.
-Gens.
-George H. Thomas and John M. Schofield to deal with Hood; their forces eventually smashed Hood's army in the battles of Franklin (November 30) and Nashville (December 15–16).
+Sherman left forces under Major Generals George H. Thomas and John M. Schofield to deal with Hood; their forces eventually smashed Hood's army in the battles of Franklin (November 30) and Nashville (December 15–16).

-After November elections, Sherman began marching on November 15 with 62,000 men in the direction of the port city of Savannah, Georgia, living off the land and causing, by his own estimate, more than $100 million in property damage.
-At the end of this campaign, known as Sherman's March to the Sea, his troops took Savannah on December 21, 1864.
+After the November elections, Sherman began marching on November 15 with 62,000 men in the direction of the port city of Savannah, Georgia, living off the land and causing, by his own estimate, more than $100 million in property damage.
+At the end of this campaign, known as Sherman's March to the Sea, his troops took Savannah on December 21.
 Upon reaching Savannah, Sherman appointed Private A. O. Granger as his personal secretary.
 Sherman then dispatched a message to Lincoln, offering him the city as a Christmas present.

-Sherman's success in Georgia received ample coverage in the Northern press at a time when Grant seemed to be making little progress in his fight against Confederate general Robert E. Lee's Army of Northern Virginia.
-A bill was introduced in Congress to promote Sherman to Grant's rank of lieutenant general, probably with a view towards having him replace Grant as commander of the Union Army.
+Sherman's success in Georgia received ample coverage in the Northern press at a time when Grant seemed to be making little progress in his fight against General Robert E. Lee's Army of Northern Virginia.
+A bill was introduced in Congress to promote Sherman to Grant's rank of lieutenant general, probably with a view toward having him replace Grant as commander of the Union Army.
 Sherman wrote both to his brother, Senator John Sherman, and to General Grant vehemently repudiating any such promotion.
-According to a war-time account, it was around this time that Sherman made his memorable declaration of loyalty to Grant:
+According to a war-time account, it was around this time Sherman made his memorable declaration of loyalty to Grant:

 While in Savannah, Sherman learned from a newspaper that his infant son Charles Celestine had died during the Savannah campaign; the general had never seen the child.